Three Fuss-Catalan posets in interaction and their associative algebras: -cliff posets and general properties

 A study of the $\MapOne$-cliff posets appears in~\cite{Den13}.
 Our definition stated here depending on $\delta$ is therefore a generalization of these posets.
-The structure of the $\delta$-cliff posets is very simple since each of these posets of order $n$ is isomorphic to the Cartesian product $[0, \delta(1)] \times \dots \times [0, \delta(n)]$, where $[k]$ is the total order on $k$ elements.
+The structure of the $\delta$-cliff posets is very simple since each of these posets of order $n$ is isomorphic to the Cartesian product $\HanL{\delta(1)} \times \dots \times \HanL{\delta(n)}$, where $\HanL{k}$ is the total order on $k + 1$ elements.
 It follows from this observation that each $\delta$-cliff poset is a lattice admitting respectively $\Meet$ and $\JJoin$ as meet and join operations.
 Recall that a lattice $(\LatticeL, \Meet, \JJoin)$ is \Def{distributive} if for all $x, y, z \in \LatticeL$,

 Recall also that all distributive lattices are modular and graded~\cite{Sta11}.
-The lattice $\SetCliff_\delta(n)$ can be seen as a sublattice of the Cartesian product $\N^n$ of copies of total orders $\N$, which is a distributive lattice.
-It is known~\cite{Bir79} that all sublattices of distributive lattices are distributive, implying that $\SetCliff_\delta(n)$ is distributive. \medbreak
+Since total orders are distributive and the distributivity is preserved by the Cartesian product of posets, $\SetCliff_\delta(n)$ is a distributive lattice. \medbreak

 Recall that the \Def{covering relation} of a poset $\PosetP$ is the set of all pairs $(x, y) \in \PosetP^2$ such that the interval $[x, y]$ has cardinality $2$.
 It follows immediately from the definition of $\Leq$ that the covering relation $\Covered$ of $\SetCliff_\delta(n)$ satisfies $u \Covered v$ if and only if there is an index $i \in [n]$ such that $v = \IncreaseLetter_i(u)$.
 Moreover, these posets $\SetCliff_\delta(n)$ are graded, and the rank of a $\delta$-cliff $u$ is $\Weight(u)$.
 The least element of the poset is $\LeastElement_\delta(n)$ while the greatest element~$\GreatestElement_\delta(n)$. \medbreak